Anya Amasova: Reception

 Joshua Rich of Entertainment Weekly listed Amasova as the fifth best Bond girl according to their PopWatch readers, describing her as "Equally at home fighting in the Sahara as rolling in the sheets, she was the Bond-girl response to women’s liberation, in every respect 007’s first modern equal".
 Kim Morgan of Fandango lists her among the top 10 Bond Girls.
-Allwomenstalk named her as the fourth sexiest Bond girl.
 About.com ranked Amasova as number seven in their list of best Bond girls.
 Bond-Girls.net called Amasova "one of the sexiest and most beautiful Bond-Girls...a brand-new type of Bond-Girl".